 Austria's Hirscher leads after 1st run of slalom at Aspen

-Hirscher is on the verge of his 50th World Cup slalom podium finish.
-He would join Sweden's Ingemar Stenmark (81) and Italian Alberto Tomba (57) as the only men to achieve that milestone in the discipline.
+Hirscher held a 0.08-second lead heading into the final run and appeared on the verge of his 50th World Cup slalom podium finish.
+He will have to wait a season to try and join Sweden's Ingemar Stenmark (81) and Italian Alberto Tomba (57) as the only men to achieve that milestone in the discipline.

-Hirscher's already clinched the giant slalom and slalom crystal globes, along with his sixth straight overall title.
+The 28-year-old Hirscher already clinched the giant slalom and slalom globes, along with his sixth straight overall title.